First driverless buses to hit the roads in Scotland from May 15

 “We are proud to be at the forefront of transport innovation with this project that marks a significant milestone for public transport, and we look forward to welcoming our customers on board in the coming months,” she added.

-CAVForth is a joint project of Fusion Processing, StageCoach, Britain’s biggest bus builder Alexander Dennis, Transport Scotland, Edinburgh Napier University and Bristol Robotics Lab.
-It is also part funded by the UK Government’s Centre for Connected and Autonomous Vehicles.
+CAVForth is a joint project of Fusion Processing, Stagecoach, Britain’s biggest bus builder Alexander Dennis, Transport Scotland, Edinburgh Napier University and Bristol Robotics Laboratory.
+It is also partly funded by the UK government’s Centre for Connected and Autonomous Vehicles.

 Driverless buses are not a new concept.
-In 2021, a new driveless electric bus began operating in the Malaga, Spain, in a project presented as a first in Europe.
+In 2021, a new driverless electric bus began operating in Malaga, Spain, in a project presented as a first in Europe.

 In 2015, Singapore began experimenting with autonomous vehicles on the roads.

-From January 2023, an autonomous mini bus began ferrying passengers around Ngee Ann Polytechnic and to and from King Albert Park MRT station for the polytechnic campus, as part of a partnership between the polytechnic and local autonomous vehicle start-up MooVita.
+In January 2023, an autonomous minibus began ferrying passengers around Ngee Ann Polytechnic and between the campus and King Albert Park MRT station, under a partnership between the polytechnic and local autonomous vehicle start-up MooVita.